NREL/resstock/measures/ResStockArguments/README.md

 Whether the cooling system is ducted or not.
 Only used for mini-split and evaporative cooler.
 It's assumed that central air conditioner is ducted, and room air conditioner and packaged terminal air conditioner are not ducted.

 - **Name:** ``cooling_system_is_ducted``
-- **Type:** ``Choice``
+- **Type:** ``Boolean``

 - **Required:** ``false``

-- **Choices:** `true`, `false`

 <br/>

 **Cooling System: Crankcase Heater Power Watts**

 Cooling system crankcase heater power consumption in Watts.
 Applies only to central air conditioner, room air conditioner, packaged terminal air conditioner and mini-split.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#central-air-conditioner'>Central Air Conditioner</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#room-air-conditioner'>Room Air Conditioner</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#packaged-terminal-air-conditioner'>Packaged Terminal Air Conditioner</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#mini-split-air-conditioner'>Mini-Split Air Conditioner</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#central-air-conditioner'>Central Air Conditioner</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#room-air-conditioner'>Room Air Conditioner</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#packaged-terminal-air-conditioner'>Packaged Terminal Air Conditioner</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#mini-split-air-conditioner'>Mini-Split Air Conditioner</a>) is used.

 - **Name:** ``cooling_system_crankcase_heater_watts``
 - **Type:** ``String``